The Invisible Contract

 Replace expectation with clarity and presence.

 Communicate what you actually want instead of assuming others see the same rules you do.
 Speak directly instead of writing silent scripts.
+Practice non-attachment to any outcomes.
+Your projections are yours to own.

 Release the need for outcomes to match a predetermined story.

 When expectations dissolve, interactions become cleaner.
 Conversations become more honest.
 Reality can be met as it is rather than judged against a script that was never agreed to.
+Frequency upgrade.

 Clarity replaces assumption.